oplS17projects/Fake-News/JAKE_ADAMSON.md

 (newline)
 (define input-news (read-line))

-;; ... ask user for other information need to create the model
+;; ... ask user for other information needed to create the model

 (define (main)
   ;; sets up user input to a valid state for the markov model